VGE - Vertical Grading Editor

 - Displays the existing and design elevations, both graphically and textually.
 Review longitudinal grades and vertical curve lengths.

-- Select PI to edit and make selections for PI changes once a Ribbon command has been started
+- Select PVI to edit and make selections for PVI changes once a Ribbon command has been started

 - Zoom (roll middle mouse button), pan (hold down middle mouse button) and zoom extents (double click middle mouse button)